BatchLion/AgentMessage/README.md

 Web UI startup and dependencies:
 - Both starters auto-install the local dependencies (database_visualization/requirements.txt).
 Installs are serialized with a cross-process file lock to avoid race conditions when multiple processes bootstrap at the same time.
-- If $AGENTCHAT_PUBLIC_DATABLOCKS is not set, the UIs fall back to ./data inside the repo.
+- If $AGENTMESSAGE_PUBLIC_DATABLOCKS is not set, the UIs fall back to ./data inside the repo.
 They will still start even if the DB files don’t exist yet.

 Troubleshooting:
 - If you see intermittent pip/setuptools errors during auto-install (often due to concurrent bootstraps), either: